taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ...
 ~~~~~~~~

 The application should operate as before when you start it.
+But this time you have used an action creator rather than dispatching an action object directly.
+You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/taming-the-state-hn-app/tree/4cc5e995d63fd935a2e335b0a4946a1811c04202).

-### Part 14: Connect React with Redux
+### Part 12: Connect React with Redux

 In this part, you will connect the React and Redux in a more sophisticated way.
 The component tree already re-renders when you dispatch an action.
 However, you might want to wire up components indepdently with the Redux store without using the Redux store directly.
 In addition, you don't want to re-render the whole component tree, but only the components where the state or props have changed.
-Let's change this by using the react-redux library that connects both worlds.
+Let's change this by using the [react-redux](https://github.com/reactjs/react-redux) library that connects both worlds.

 {title="Command Line",lang="text"}
 ~~~~~~~~